RC airplane disorientation.

 If you do become disoriented while flying your plane (and it happens in a split second!), keep calm.
 It's a horrible panicky feeling when it does happen, but you need to keep a cool head and get through it.

-Just take a second or two to assess the situation, and gently move a stick to see how the plane responds.
+Just take a second or two to assess the situation.
+Cut the power and gently move a stick to see how the plane responds.
 By doing this, you should quickly be able to return normal visual reference.

 Keep rc airplane disorientation in mind all the time when you fly, and you'll be better prepared for when it happens.